Replica Failover

 Failover is a temporary state that may be further finalized using any of the below processes:

-- Undo Failover
+• Undo Failover

-- Permanent Failover
+• Permanent Failover

-Undo Failover might be useful if the replica failover was initiated for testing purpose or if you get the original production server back after troubleshooting and if you don’t want the data that has been added after the failover process.
+Undo Failover might be useful if the replica failover was initiated for testing purposes or if you get the original production server back after troubleshooting and if you don’t want the data that has been added after the failover process.

 All changes made during the failover process will be committed to the disk once the permanent failover is done.
 So, all the snapshots of the replica VMs will be consolidated.
 Further incremental will be blocked for the replica VM after the permanent failover process and the VM will be excluded from the VM replication job.